wso2/choreo-samples/gcalendar-new-event-to-trello-card/readme.md

-Use template (Google Calendar Event to Trello Card) to create a card in trello board, When a new event is created in Google Calendar.
+# Google Calendar Event to Trello Card
 ## Use case
 Manage your personal tasks based on the events with the help of Google Calendar and Trello.
 By using this integration, we can automatically add a card to Trello containing information about the new event.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/gcalendar_new_event_to_trello_card <newProjectName>`
 * Google account
 * Trello account